Why your puppy cries at night. How to overcome pups anxiety by leading Dog Behaviourist Stan Rawlinson.

 Make up a few of these hooves so you always have one ready As puppy pacifiers, they are perfect for giving them something that will entertain them for a long time.
 I sell all these on my website and my physical shop.
 They are also great for

 Take the dog out to the toilet then Just before you go to bed give your goodbye hoof pre-prepared or any of the other long-lasting treats that I sell to the puppy.
-Make sure you have put the siblings and mothers blanket with their smell on which you hopefully got from the breeder.
-Then put in and an old unwashed tee shirt with your smell on.
+Make sure you have put the siblings and mothers blankets with their smell on which you hopefully got from the breeder.
+Then put in an old unwashed tee shirt with your smell on.

 No long goodbyes just go to bed.
 These goodbye hooves or pacifier treats can be given at any time and to any age of dog or puppy.
 They are also excellent for exercising jaws and cleaning teeth.
 Totally natural with no additives, they last a long time and they are great for teething.

 I never use Kongs or plastic chewing pacifiers, everything I use is natural.
 There is nothing natural about a lump of rubber in lurid colours.
-Where, as Kong claim do you get bright red rubber from?
+Where, as Kong claims do you get bright red rubber from?
 What about all the rest of the colours.
 No thank you I only use natural products

 Ignoring The Initial Demands: Initially to overcome this noise problem you must ignore it.
 To go down and scold the puppy would be counterproductive.
 The action of answering the pups cries serves only to reinforce the crying when you go back to bed.
 Irrespective of whether your appearance is positive or negative.